buildbuddy-io/buildbuddy/docs/config-olap-databases.md

 ## Introduction

-To speed up the analysis of historical build event data, BuildBuddy relies on ClickHouse, an OLAP database solution.
+To speed up the analysis of historical build event data, BuildBuddy can be configured to use ClickHouse as an OLAP database, in addition to the primary SQL database required for core functionality.

-Deploying ClickHouse is optional when using BuildBuddy BuildBuddy does not require ClickHouse for its core features, such as Build Event Service, Remote Cache, and Remote Execution.
+Setting up ClickHouse is completely optional when using BuildBuddy.
+BuildBuddy does not require ClickHouse for its core features, including the build results UI, remote cache, and remote execution system.

-However, some UI features, such as Trends, Drilldown, and Test Grid, do rely on ClickHouse.
+However, some UI features, such as Trends, do require ClickHouse.
-Without a configured ClickHouse instance, these features will either not be displayed on our UI or will operate in a different mode.
+Without a configured ClickHouse instance, these features will either be missing from the UI, or will be missing some features and may not scale to larger amounts of data.

 ## Options